i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 -------------------------------------------

-If only a single message is expected to be sent, no session setup or ephemeral key is required.
+If only a single message is expected to be sent, no session setup or static key is required.

 Encrypted: